 St Chad's College has a limited amount of parking at Trinity Hall and students are able to apply for a parking permit by emailing the Facilities and Housekeeping Manager to request an application form.
-Generally parking permits are supplied on a first come first served basis to students if they meet one of the following criteria:
+Generally parking permits are supplied in order of priority based on the criteria below.
+A charge may also apply.

-- Students with a medical, disability or pastoral need which requires them to have a car; - Commuter students who do not live in Durham City and require a car to travel to and from academic commitments; - Trinity Hall residents, PGCE students and undergraduates who are required to complete a placement as part of their course; - Students who require a car for the purposes of carrying out a role or commitment relating to engagement with wider student experience activities.
+- Students with a medical, disability or pastoral need which requires them to have a car: - Commuter students who do not live in Durham City and require a car to travel to and from academic commitments; - PGCE students and undergraduates who are required to complete a placement as part of their course; - Students who require a car for the purposes of carrying out a role or commitment relating to engagement with wider student experience activities; - Residents of Trinity Hall.